-Note: When IMSTM management of ACBs is enabled (ACBMGMT=CATALOG) these parameters are not used, because FM/IMS and IMSTM get the DBDs from the IMSTM catalog that the subsystem uses.
+Note: The DBDLIBn data sets are not required when IMS management of ACBs is enabled (ACBMGMT=CATALOG), as FM/IMS and IMS get the DBDs from the IMS[TM] catalog that the subsystem uses.

 DBRC

 DBRC

 Specifies whether or not FM/IMS functions use Database Recovery Control (DBRC) when running in DLI mode.